 - May participate in the provision of services or in the operation of machinery and equipment.

-- Co-ordinate and supervise the work of general farm workers and harvesting labourers
+- Co-ordinate, assign and supervise the work of general farm workers and harvesting labourers

 - Supervise and oversee breeding and other livestock-related programs